Money Market vs Checking Account

-Money market and checking accounts can both offer a safe place to store your cash, easy access to your funds, and the ability to earn a bit of interest.
+Money market and checking accounts are both safe places to store your cash, have access to your funds, and earn a bit of interest.
 However, they are not identical.
-Money market accounts generally offer higher interest rates, but may require higher minimum deposits and balances, and they may also restrict how many transactions you can make per month.
+Money market accounts generally offer higher interest rates but may require higher minimum deposits and balances, and they may also restrict how many transactions you can make per month.

-Understanding the differences between these two accounts, and the pros and cons of each, can help you determine which is the best choice for your needs.
+Understanding the differences between these two accounts and their pros and cons can help you determine which is the best choice for your needs.

 What Is a Checking Account?

-A checking account is a deposit account where you can keep your money, safely storing your earnings and managing your everyday spending.
-A deposit account, for those who aren’t used to the term, is a type of bank account that lets you deposit and withdraw funds.
+A checking account is a deposit account where you can keep your money, safely store your earnings, and manage your everyday spending.
+A deposit account, if you aren’t familiar with the term, is a type of bank account that lets you deposit and withdraw funds.

-Unlike a savings account (which is often designated for an emergency fund and future goals, like a new car), a checking account is designed for frequent use, such as paying for your living expenses and basic purchases.
+Unlike a savings account (which is often designated for an emergency fund and future goals, such as a new car), a checking account is designed for frequent use, such as paying for your living expenses and basic purchases.

 💡 Quick Tip: Typically, checking accounts don’t earn interest.
 However, some accounts do, and online banks are more likely than brick-and-mortar banks to offer you the best rates.